AnyLog-co/documentation/training/Session II (Deployment).md

 ## Populating Data

 To easily populate respected operator node(s), AnyLog [Sample Data Generator](https://github.com/AnyLog-co/Sample-Data-Generator) provides a large array of data types to be used for demonstration purpose.
-We recommend starting with th _PUT_ command, as it requires  the least amount of work on the user side.
+We recommend starting with the _PUT_ command, as it requires  the least amount of work on the user side.

 Note, for conn info, users can specify more than one IP:Port, thus allowing for data to be generated / populated from a single point.

 1. Clone Data Generator
 ```shell
 cd $HOME